zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 It is important to understand what Flyvbjerg and Gardner mean by a master builder.
 I interpret their heuristics for a master builder as someone who **isn't necessarily controlling every detail upfront** but rather someone who has relevant experience and can **lead change effectively,** ensuring the project evolves successfully in real-time while balancing both strategic and operational priorities.
 A master builder is not necessarily a top-down architect who rigidly controls every aspect of a project.
 Instead, a master builder can be any key figure who knows how to drive change in an unpredictable, complex environment.
 This role is less about dictating every decision and more about **enabling the project to adapt and succeed** amidst constant flux, instilling confidence in the team and stakeholders.

-In IT projects, a master builder could be a **Chief Technology Officer (CTO),** **Chief Product Officer (CTO),** a **Chief Architect,** a Senior Product Manager (or a team of them)—any senior leader with strong, relevant experience, the deep expertise and strategic vision required to steer the team through unforeseen challenges.
-They don't merely impose a rigid vision; they understand the technical and business intricacies, foresee potential risks, and know how to pivot when things don't go as planned.
-Essentially, they act as adaptive leaders who empower their teams and navigate uncertainty, keeping the project aligned with its goals while responding to emerging challenges.
+In IT projects, a master builder could be a **Chief Technology Officer (CTO),** **Chief Product Officer (CPO),** a **Chief Architect,** a Senior Product Manager (or a team of them) — any senior leader with strong, relevant experience and the strategic judgment required to steer the team through unforeseen challenges.
+They do not merely impose a rigid vision; they understand the technical and business intricacies, foresee risks, and know how to pivot when things do not go as planned.

 ![](assets/images/istock/iStock-1288664671.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">